-The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was relatively high, being nine taxa more than the historical median for this site.
-The community 400 metres further downstream was more typical, having a macroinvertebrate richness two taxa more than the historical median.
-The upstream richness does not indicate an impact from the MASL discharge, and contrary to most previous surveys, does not reflect the limited potential for recruitment from upstream, which has poor invertebrate habitat.
-The MCI value at site 3 was eight units higher than the median for this site, but well within the scores previous recorded.
-This result is typical of recent surveys, and indicates that the low score recorded in the previous survey was a one-off.
-The MCI score at site 4 was insignificantly higher than the median, and similar to that recorded at site 3.
-The MCI score at site 3 does not indicate any impacts from the stormwater discharge, as this site also recorded a relatively healthy SQMCIS score and community richness.
+The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was moderate, equal to the historical median for this site.
+The community 400 metres further downstream was also in average condition, also having a macroinvertebrate richness equal to the historical median.
+The upstream richness does not indicate an impact from the MASL discharge, but reflected the limited potential for recruitment from upstream, which has poor invertebrate habitat.
+The MCI value at site 3 was five units higher than the median for this site, but well within the scores previously recorded.
+This result is similar to most recent scores, including that recorded in the previous summer survey.
+However, it appears that there may be a seasonal pattern emerging, with higher MCI scores recorded in spring, and lower MCI scores recorded in summer.
+The MCI score at site 4 was insignificantly higher than the median, and only one unit less than that recorded at site 3.